esamattis/redux-hooks/README.md

 # ⚓ @epeli/redux-hooks

 React Hooks implementation for Redux that does not suffer from the tearing / "zombie child component" problems.
-[Read more](#-why-yet-another-redux-hooks-implementation).
+[Read here how](https://github.com/epeli/redux-hooks/issues/9).

 It also implements performance optimizations eg. does not render when the map state function does not produce new value and allows advanced